Dual nationality in Japan

 Japanese who have other nationalities are required to file a notification of choice of nationality [of Japan] (国籍選択届 kokuseki sentaku todoke).
 In Japan, the notification is typically filed at a municipal office or service center, but may also be filed at a local legal affairs bureau.
 Overseas, it can be filed at a Japanese consulate, which usually directs it to the municipality in Japan which has jurisdiction over the chooser's resident registration or family register.

 When filed at a local municipality, the notification is usually directed to the mayor of the municipality, who has authority over family and resident registration in the city, town, or village.

 The form is very simple, as are most forms related to status-action notifications in Japan -- notifications that initiate changes in status due to birth or death, marriage or divorce, or nationality acquisition, or naturalization, or renunciation.

 The nationality choice notification form has the following boxes concerning the chooser and/or notifier.

 4. chooser's other nationalities

 7. notifier's name [with place to impress personal seal]

-The notifer is usually also the chooser.
-However, a parent or other legal guardian is permitted to make the declarition -- in which case there are boxes, at the bottom of the form, for the notifier's resident registration and principal register addresses.
+The notifier is usually also the chooser.
+However, a parent or other legal guardian is permitted to make the declaration -- in which case there are boxes, at the bottom of the form, for the notifier's resident registration and principal register addresses.

 The notifier impresses one's seal by the name in box (7), thus making the declaration pre-printed in box (5), to the effect that the chooser "chooses" Japanese nationality and "abandons" one's foreign nationalities (see next section).
 Box (6) is for comments that may be required to clarify or qualify the information in the other boxes.